infrascan/infrascan/packages/config/README.md

 # @infrascan/config

-This folder contains the Infrascan Config.
-The Config defines the API calls and state resolution for the Infrascan SDK.
-The config is used as an input to the [codegen](../../internal/codegen) project to generate typescript implementations for the AWS services.
+The Infrascan Config defines the API calls and state resolution for the Infrascan SDK.

+The config is used as an input to the [codegen](https://github.com/infrascan/infrascan/tree/main/internal/codegen) project to generate typescript implementations for the AWS services.

 The config is not designed to be consumed outside of the SDK and codegen services.